Siege of Seville

+Background

 In 1246, after the conquest of Jaén, Seville and Granada were the only major cities in the Iberian Peninsula that had not acquiesced to Christian suzerainty.
 Of the two, Granada would remain semi-independent until 1492.

+Siege

 During the summer of 1247, Castilian armies isolated the city to the north and east.
 This paved the way for the siege, which started when Ramón de Bonifaz sailed with thirteen galleys, accompanied by some smaller ships, up the Guadalquivir and scattered some forty smaller vessels trying to oppose him.
 On 3 May the Castilian fleet broke the pontoon bridge linking Seville and Triana.

-St Albertus Magnus wrote that the Moorish defenders used artillery which was loaded with rocks in the siege, but this is not certain that is describing the type of firearms.
+St Albertus Magnus wrote that the Moorish defenders used artillery loaded with rocks in the siege, but this is not certain that is describing the type of firearms.

 Due to a famine, the city capitulated on 23 November 1248.
 The terms specified that the Castillian troops would be allowed to enter the alcázar no later than a month later.
 Ferdinand made his triumphant entry into the city on 22 December 1248.
 Muslim chronicles record that some 300,000 inhabitants left the city.
 This number is considered exaggerated by O'Callaghan.